 Unless you’re doing water rooting, let your new cuttings dry out before you plant.
 This allows the cut end to develop a callous that will keep out bacteria and prevent rot.
 Since the stem of string of pearls is so tiny, it should only take a few hours to a day to callous over.
 While the cuttings are drying, fill the small pot with potting soil or succulent soil.

 You may dip the stems in rooting hormone if you want.
 If you do, do it right after taking the cutting and before it scabs over.
 Skip it if doing water propagation.
 Most of the time, string of pearls grows roots so easily that the hormone isn’t necessary.

-For planting string of pearls, you have three options.
-You can lay it on the surface, plant it, or root it in water.
+For planting string of pearls stem cuttings, you have three options.
+You can lay it on the surface, plant it, or you can try rooting cuttings in water.
 Each method is simple and has its own benefits.